MoeedCodes-1360/Build-A-Bite/README.md

 ## ✨ Overview

-Build-a-Bite is a modern restaurant landing app designed to feel fun, rich, and appetizing.
+Build-a-Bite is a front-end restaurant app designed to make browsing and ordering feel quick and appetizing.
 It includes:

 - 🍽️ a restaurant-style menu experience
+- 🛒 a shopping cart with quantity controls and order confirmation
-- 🧾 customer review submission and rating flow
+- 🧾 customer review submission and star-rating flow
 - 🏪 branded storytelling sections about the business
-- 🧭 intuitive navigation between pages
+- 🧭 route-based navigation between pages
 - 📱 responsive layout that adapts well to different screen sizes

 ## 🌮 Why this app?